Flood Advisory issued for Choctaw by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-08 23:43:00 CST Expires: 2022-11-09 09:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Atoka; Bryan; Coal; Johnston; Marshall; Pontotoc DENSE FOG ADVISORY IN EFFECT UNTIL 9 AM CST WEDNESDAY * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Pontotoc, Coal, Johnston, Atoka, Marshall and Bryan Counties. * WHEN...Until 9 AM CST Wednesday. * IMPACTS...Hazardous driving conditions due to low visibility.
+Effective: 2022-11-08 21:49:00 CST Expires: 2022-11-09 09:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: McCurtain DENSE FOG ADVISORY IN EFFECT UNTIL 9 AM CST WEDNESDAY * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Portions of south central and southwest Arkansas, north central and northwest Louisiana, southeast Oklahoma and northeast Texas. * WHEN...Until 9 AM CST Wednesday. * IMPACTS...Hazardous driving conditions due to low visibility.

 weather.gov